awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-platform-update-managed.md

 ## Managing Managed Updates<a name="environment-platform-update-managed-managing"></a>

-The Elastic Beanstalk environment management console shows detailed information about managed updates on the **Managed Updates** page\.
+The Elastic Beanstalk console shows detailed information about managed updates on the **Managed Updates** page\.

 **To view information about managed updates \(console\)**